DanGoss4394/git_homework/homework.md

 x Push your code online
 x Go through the steps of merging that branch into master on GitHub.
-You will have a conflict. x After fixing the conflict, make sure the local and online master branch have the same code
-- Make sure you get rid of all branches online and locally except the master branch
+You will have a conflict. x After fixing the conflict, make sure the local and online master branch have the same code x Make sure you get rid of all branches online and locally except the master branch

 ### Merge Conflict Part Two

-- Locally Create a new branch called localMergeConflict
-- Open your new-file.py file and change line ones code to print('Hi from local')
-- Commit your changes but DON'T PUSH
+x Locally Create a new branch called localMergeConflict x Open your new-file.py file and change line ones code to print('Hi from local') x Commit your changes but DON'T PUSH
 - On Github open new-file.py and change line ones code to print('Hi from Online')
 - Locally checkout the master branch and pull down the new changes
 - Merge your localMergeConflict branch into your master branch